samanthaming/code-tidbits/README.md

 ## 💖 Download & Share

 Absolutely!
 You are more than welcome to download and share my code tibits.
-If you've gotten any value from my content and would like to help me reach more people, I'd really appreciate it if you could attribute my Twitter (@samantha_ming) and Instagram (@samanthaming) with your share!
+If you've gotten any value from my content and would like to help me reach more people, please do share!

+One thing that I kindly ask is that you don't edit the images or crop my name out.
+You don't need to give me attribution, but please leave the images intact.
+Thank you for choosing to do the right thing 😇

 ## 🔥 My Posts